 With the support for AiMesh, the router is now part of Asus’ pool of routers that can work together to create a Wi-Fi system.
 This mesh aspect is where it gets a whole lot more interesting, especially for those who already own an Asus router and are looking to upgrade.

-- Can be restored with setting backup files of other Asus routers
+Can be restored using backup files of other Asus routers

 Asus RT-AC86U: Powerful hardware in a traditional design